iamarcel/second-brain/src/site/notes/4 Archive/Imported/Tiago's Favorite Second Brain Quotes.md

 “We carry within us the **wonders we seek** without us.” —Sir Thomas Browne

 “The ability to ‘fantasize’ is the ability to survive.
 It’s wonderful to speak about this subject because there have been so many wrong-headed people dealing with it…The so-called realists are trying to drive us insane, and I refuse to be driven insane… **We survive by fantasizing**.
-Take that away from us and the whole damned human race goes down the drain.” —Ray Bradbury
+Take that away from us and the whole damned human race goes down the drain.”—Ray Bradbury

 “All around us the **fundamentals of life are crying out** to be shaped, or created.” —Joseph Beuys